cammo0p/Omics-pipeline/README.md

 2. **`alignment.smk`**
    - **Purpose**: Aligns the merged FASTQ files to the reference genome.
-   - **Description**: This rule handles the alignment of preprocessed reads to a combined human-virus genome reference, preparing the data for peak calling or expression quantification.
+   - **Description**: This rule handles the alignment of preprocessed reads to a combined human-virus genome reference, preparing the data for downstream analysis such as peak calling or expression quantification.
+   - **Key Steps**:
+     - **[BWA MEM]** - Aligns the reads to the reference genome using BWA-MEM.
+     - **[GATK]** - (Run with Docker) Marks duplicates in the aligned BAM file to improve downstream analyses.
+     - **[Samtools]** - Filters out mitochondrial (MT) reads and duplicates, generates a flagstat report for quality control.

 3. **`postprocessing.smk`**
-   - **Purpose**: Finalizes data for downstream analysis (e.g., peak calling for ATAC-seq).
+   - **Purpose**: Finalises data for downstream analysis (e.g., peak calling for ATAC-seq).
    - **Description**: In this stage, sorted and indexed BAM files are generated, along with any additional steps required for visualization or statistical analysis.